 The U.S. national debt has extended past $36 trillion in 2025, thus raising critical questions about the sustainability of government expenditure as well as the long term stability of the U.S. dollar.

-Meanwhile, Bitcoin, Ethereum, and thousands of other digital currencies have established a parallel financial world, courting central banks and obviating the need for the traditional monetary instrument.
+Meanwhile, Bitcoin, Ethereum, and thousands of other digital currencies have established a parallel financial world.

 A Brief History of U.S. Debt and Its Growth